BarryCarlyon/twitch_misc/authentication/app_access_tokens/nodejs/README.md

 ## Setting up the config

-- Open `config_sample.json` in a text editor
+- Open `.env.sample` in a text editor
 - Visit [Twitch Dev Console](https://dev.twitch.tv/console/)
 - Visit Applications
 - Manage your Application, or create one if you don't have one
 - Copy the Client ID into the `""` of `client_id`
 - Hit `New Secret` and then Ok
 - Then copy the now Displayed Client Secret into the `""` of `client_secret`
-- Save your modified file as `config.json`
+- Save your modified file as `.env`

 ## Running the example